Alzette

 The Alzette ([alzɛt]; Uelzecht [ˈu̯əltsəɕt]; Alzig [ˈaltsɪç]) is a river with a length of 73 km in France and Luxembourg.
 It is a right tributary of the Sauer (a tributary to the Moselle), and ultimately to the Rhine.

 It rises in Thil near the town Villerupt in the Meurthe-et-Moselle département, France.
 It crosses the border with Luxembourg after 2.7 km.
 At Lameschmillen (near Bergem) it is joined by the Mess.
 It flows through the Luxembourgish towns Esch-sur-Alzette, Luxembourg City and Mersch, and empties into the Sauer near Ettelbruck.

-The rocky cliffs above the Alzette in Luxembourg are called 'Bock'.
-This name was given to the Casemates du Bock; a honeycomb of tunnels colloquially named 'Paula', which runs under the ruins of the Fortress of Luxembourg.
-It protected Luxembourg City for centuries.
+The rocky cliffs above the Alzette in Luxembourg City are called 'Bock'.
+This name was given to the Casemates du Bock; a honeycomb of tunnels which runs under the ruins of the Fortress of Luxembourg.
+The fortress protected the city of Luxembourg for centuries until it began to be dismantled in 1867.